Ctrl+Alt+Disinfo Participants

 Participants can be professional, student, hobbyist, even first-time game developers.

-Ukrainian teams: Eight Ukrainian finalist teams will be invited to participate in-person, via a team representative, in the May pitch event to be held in Europe.
+Ukrainian teams: Eight Ukrainian finalist teams will be invited to a hybrid convening event in Krakow in May.
+Finalists will participate in-person, via a team representative (travel expenses will be covered), with a virtual option available in cases where physical travel to the event is not possible.
 Up to three winning teams will receive grants from a total pool of $600,000 USD to bring their games to full commercialization over a nine-month period.

 Global teams: A winning game will be selected from each participant country to be promoted within that country and globally as part of the Ctrl+Alt+Disinfo game jam.
 Winning teams will receive a package of software and support services.
 We are currently working to secure cash prize funding for international teams.